-Syndrome Carpal tunnel is a nerve disease wedged in the wrist, which contains with a sense of tingling or numbness.
+Syndrome Carpal tunnel is a nerve disease wedged in the wrist, which contains a sense of tingling or numbness.
 The presence of the median nerve that is running through the carpal tunnel will make the wrists and the surrounding painful.

 The median nerve itself has a significant role in controlling the movement of the fingers and thumb except for the little finger.
 Usually, people who experience the disease with the abbreviation CTS is a note or recorder, cashier guard, butcher, and janitor.
 This thing means that people who have several jobs with some of their activities using hands will be more at risk of carpal tunnel syndrome.